ZenRadLad/Java11certification/README.md

 * Sort collections and arrays using Comparator and Comparable interfaces //DONE
 * Use generics, including wildcards //WIP

+### Database Applications with JDBC
+* Connect to and perform database SQL operations, process query results using JDBC API  //DONE

+### Exception Handling
+* Checked, Unchecked exception and Errors //WIP
+* Handle exceptions using try/catch/finally clauses, try-with-resource, and multi-catch statements
+* Create and use custom exceptions

 ### Java I/O API
 * Read and write console and file data using I/O Streams
 * Implement serialization and deserialization techniques on Java objects
 * Handle file system objects using java.nio.file API

-### Database Applications with JDBC
-* Connect to and perform database SQL operations, process query results using JDBC API
+### Localization
+* Implement Localization using Locale, resource bundles, and Java APIs to parse and format messages, dates, and numbers

-### Java Platform Module System
+### Secure Coding in Java SE Application
-* Declare, use, and expose modules, including the use of services
-* Deploy and execute modular applications, including automatic modules
+* Develop code that mitigates security threats such as denial of service, code injection, input validation and ensure data integrity
+* Secure resource access including filesystems, manage policies and execute privileged code

 ### Annotations
 * Create, apply, and process annotations

-### Exception Handling
-* Handle exceptions using try/catch/finally clauses, try-with-resource, and multi-catch statements
-* Create and use custom exceptions

 ### Working with Streams and Lambda expressions !important
 * Implement functional interfaces using lambda expressions, including interfaces from the java.util.function package